What is a professional tax?

-If you are a salaried individual then as mentioned under Article 276(2) of the Indian Constitution, your professional tax will be deducted by your employer based on your salary slab from your gross income on a monthly basis and it will then be remitted to the state.
+If you are a salaried individual, then as mentioned under Article 276(2) of the Indian Constitution, your employer will deduct the professional tax based on your salary slab from your gross income every month.
+It will then be remitted to the state.

-Professional tax payments can be done online by visiting the professional tax or sales tax website of the state where you work or have your business in.
+Professional tax payments can be made online by visiting the state's professional tax or sales tax website where you work or have your business in.
 In fact, in case you are making monthly payments towards your professional tax, then e-filing becomes a mandatory option.
-For example, if you are filing professional tax in Maharashtra then you can do the same in seconds on the Mahavat website.
+For example, if you are filing professional tax in Maharashtra, you can do the same in seconds on the Mahavat website.

-You will have to make payments and file your returns monthly in case your tax liability crosses Rs.50,000 in a year.
+You will have to make payments and file your returns monthly if your tax liability crosses Rs.
+50,000 in a year.
 You are allowed to pay for your professional tax until the last day of the subsequent month.
-However, you can file your returns only once at the end of the financial year in March in case your total liability is less than Rs.50,000.
+However, you can file your returns only once at the end of the financial year in March if your total liability is less than Rs.
+50,000.

 Take a look at the steps via which you can easily pay your professional tax online in Maharashtra.

 - First, get on the Mahavat website and then select the e-payment link.

 - Login to the portal using your TIN Number and select e-payment.